PogromcaPapai/dh-badge/README.md

 Specify which hazard symbols you want to show using the `d` parameter (using `,` as the delimeter) and specify the size of one symbol using the `size` parameter (the default is 100).

-## Why the `object` tag?

-I don't really have any computing power to do this on my own, co I'm using JavaScript to render the SVG file.
-Because of that, I need the interactivity of the `object` tag.

 ### Available hazards

 - `general` - **general** hazard,